-Counseling Psychology encompasses all that counseling is today by addressing the history of counseling and the theory behind its practice; exploring the multicultural, ethical, legal environments in which counselors operate; and examining the variety of skills today’s counselors are expected to utilize.
+Counseling Psychology addresses the history of counseling and the theory behind its practice, explores the multicultural, ethical, and legal environments in which counselors operate, and examines the variety of skills today’s counselors are expected to utilize.

 Upon successful completion of this course, students will be able to:

 - Identify historical and contemporary figures in counseling.

 - Evaluate the educational, registration, and certification requirements of the various professions in counseling.